linode/docs/docs/platform/stackscripts-new-manager/index.md

 ## Deploying from a StackScript

-1. Start by clicking the **Create** button and selecting **Linode**.
+1. Start by logging in to the [Linode Cloud Manager](https://cloud.linode.com).

+2. Click the **Create** button and selecting **Linode**.

     ![Create a new Linode](stackscripts-create-a-linode.png "Create a new Linode")

-2. Navigate to the **Create from StackScript** tab.
+3. Navigate to the **Create from StackScript** tab.

     ![Navigate to Create from StackScript.](stackscripts-navigate-to-create-from-stackscript.png "Navigate to Create from Stackscript.")

-3. At this point you have the option of using a a Linode StackScript, Community StackScript, or one of your own.
+4. At this point you have the option of using a a Linode StackScript, Community StackScript, or one of your own.

     [![StackScript selection options.](stackscripts-selection-screen-small.png "StackScript selection options.")](stackscripts-selection-screen.png)